LocalGovIMS/localgov-ims/docs/database-migrations.md

 # Tools

-In future we will include some batch files within the repository to speed up performing common migration tasks such as adding, rolling back, updating the database.
+In future tooling in the for of batch files should be added to the repository to speed up performing common migration tasks such as adding, rolling back, updating the database.